raghvendra5688/Harry-Potter-Book-Writing-via-Multi-Agents/README.md

 # Write Harry Potter Book using Flow

-Welcome to the Flow for Book Writing, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This flow is powered by [crewAI](https://crewai.com).
+The designed framework sets up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
+Our goal was to have collaborative agents with some agents working for book outline and other agents wearing the hat of researcher.
+The researcher crew researchers and writes each chapter.
+Specific prompts to maintain cohesiveness of the chapters along with what all materials to cover are provided.

 ## Overview